-4. Applicable Procedures.
+4. Applicable Procedures

 - 4.1.
-The specific procedures for reporting, investigating, and resolving Title IX Conduct are based upon the nature of the Respondent's relationship to the University (Student, ECU Community School Student, Employee, or Third Party).
+The specific procedures for reporting, investigating, and resolving concerns related to this Regulation are based upon the nature of the Respondent's relationship to the University (Student, Employee, or Third Party).
 Each set of procedures referenced below is guided by the same principles of fairness and respect for Complainants and Respondents. - 4.2.
 Disciplinary Action.
-A Student or Employee determined by the University to have committed an act of Title IX Conduct is subject to disciplinary action, up to and including expulsion and separation from the University.
-Third Parties who commit Title IX Conduct may have their relationships with the University terminated and/or their privileges of being on University premises withdrawn. - 4.3.
+A Student or Employee determined by the University to have committed an act of Related Misconduct is subject to disciplinary action, up to and including expulsion and separation from the University.
+Third Parties who commit Related Misconduct under this Regulation may have their relationships with the University terminated and/or their privileges of being on University premises withdrawn.

+- University Regulation on Reports of Prohibited Interpersonal Violence ... - 4.3.
 Procedures.
-The procedures referenced below and/or included in the accompanying appendices provide for prompt and equitable response to reports of Title IX Conduct.
+The procedures referenced below provide for prompt and equitable response to reports of Related Misconduct.
 The procedures designate specific timeframes for major stages of the process and provide for thorough and impartial investigations that afford all parties notice and an opportunity to present witnesses and evidence, to view the information that will be used in determining whether a Regulation violation has occurred, and an opportunity to pose questions to be answered by parties and other witnesses.
 The University applies the Preponderance of the Evidence standard when determining whether this Regulation has been violated.
 Meeting the preponderance of evidence standard constitutes a conclusion it is more likely than not that the alleged conduct occurred.
-This standard will be used to evaluate the evidence for purposes of making findings and drawing conclusions for an investigation conducted under this regulation. - 4.3.1.
+This standard will be used to evaluate the evidence for purposes of making findings and drawing conclusions for an investigation conducted under this Regulation. - 4.3.1.
 Where the Respondent is a Student.
-The procedures for responding to reports of Title IX Conduct committed by Students are detailed in Appendix A: Investigating and Resolving Reports Under the Title IX Compliance and Resolution Regulation and the University Regulation on Reports of Prohibited Interpersonal Violence and Related Misconduct (//cdn.ecu.edu/docs/prr-uploaded-docs/Appendix A revised 9.15.2021.pdf). - 4.3.2.
+The procedures for responding to reports of Related Misconduct committed by Students are detailed in Appendix A: Investigating and Resolving Reports Under the Title IX Compliance and Resolution Regulation and the University Regulation on Reports of Prohibited Interpersonal Violence and Related Misconduct (//cdn.ecu.edu/docs/prr-uploaded-docs/Appendix A revised 9.15.2021.pdf) (//cdn.ecu.edu/docs/prr-uploaded-docs/FINAL_DRAFT_AppendixAtest.pdf). - 4.3.2.
 Where the Respondent is an Employee.
-The procedures for responding to reports of Title IX Conduct committed by Employees, including faculty, are detailed in Appendix B: Investigating and Resolving Reports Under the Title IX Compliance and Resolution Regulation and the University Regulation on Reports of Prohibited Interpersonal Violence and Related Misconduct (//cdn.ecu.edu/docs/prr-uploaded-docs/Appendix B revised 9.15.2021.pdf) (//cdn.ecu.edu/docs/prr-uploaded-docs/DRAFT_Formatted_AppendixB.pdf). - 4.3.3.
-Where the Respondent is an ECU Community School Student.
-The procedures for responding to reports of Title IX Conduct committed by ECU Community School students, are detailed in the ECU Community School Handbook (https://education.ecu.edu/ecucs/policy/). - 4.3.4.
-Where the Respondent is Both a Student and an Employee. - 4.3.4.1.
-Appendix A, the Student-Respondent procedures, will apply if the Respondent is a full-time Student but not a full-time Employee; - 4.3.4.2.
-Appendix B, the Employee-Respondent procedures, will apply if the Respondent is a full-time Employee but not a full-time Student; or - 4.3.4.3.
-If there is a question as to the predominant role of the Respondent, the University's Title IX Coordinator or designee will determine which of the procedures applies based on the facts and circumstances (such as which role predominates in the context of the Title IX Conduct).
-Further, where a Respondent is both a Student and an Employee, the Respondent may be subject to any of the sanctions applicable to Students or Employees. - 4.3.5.
+The procedures for responding to reports of Related Misconduct committed by Employees, including faculty, are detailed in Appendix B: Investigating and Resolving Reports Under the Title IX Compliance and Resolution Regulation and the University Regulation on Reports of Prohibited Interpersonal Violence and Related Misconduct (//cdn.ecu.edu/docs/prr-uploaded-docs/Appendix B revised 9.15.2021.pdf). - 4.3.3.
+Where the Respondent is Both a Student and an Employee. - 4.3.3.1.
+If there is a question as to the predominant role of the Respondent, the University's Associate Provost for Equity or Diversity or designee will determine which of the procedures applies based on the facts and circumstances (such as which role predominates in the context of the Related Misconduct).
+Further, where a Respondent is both a Student and an Employee, the Respondent may be subject to any of the sanctions applicable to Students or Employees. - 4.3.4.
 Where the Respondent is a Third Party.
 The University's ability to take corrective action against a Third Party will be determined by the nature of the relationship of the Third Party to the University.
-The Title IX Coordinator or designee will determine the appropriate manner of resolution consistent with the University's commitment to a prompt and equitable process consistent with federal law, and this Regulation.
-Reports of Title IX Conduct by student organizations will be handled according to the procedures outlined in Appendix A and when relevant, the Student Code of Conduct.
+The Associate Provost for Equity and Diversity or designee will determine the appropriate manner of resolution consistent with the University's commitment to a prompt and equitable process consistent with federal law, and this Regulation.
+Reports of Related Misconduct by student organizations will be handled according to the procedures outlined in Appendix A and when relevant, the Student Code of Conduct.